tenzir/tenzir/tools/bro-to-vast/README.md

                   Bro  <--->  bro-to-vast  <--->  VAST

-The accompanying Bro code ships as the separate package [bro-vast][bro-vast].
+Note that `bro-to-vast` acts as a "dumb" relay and does not contain much logic.
+Please consult the documentation of the Bro package [bro-vast][bro-vast] for concrete Bro use cases.

 ## Installation

 First, make sure you have Bro and Broker installed.
-VAST requires Broker at build time to create the `bro-to-vast` binary.
+VAST automatically builds `bro-to-vast` if Broker is found during the build configuration.
+If you're using the `configure` script in this repo, the flag `--with-broker=PATH` allows for specifying a custom install location. `PATH` is either an install prefix or a build directory of Broker repository.

 Second, install the Bro scripts via: